Ilefrajhi/ilefrajhi/README.md

  My name is Ilef i have a computer science degree, a cybersecurity enthusiast, and I like coding.

-## Here are some ideas to get you started:

 📚 "I'm currently learning cybersecurity and coding.
 🎯 Goals: Become a professional pentester.
-🌱 I’m currently learning to develop games with JavaScript
+🌱 I’m currently learning to develop games with JavaScript.

 ## Projects
 - Memory cards